Comet Neowise snapped over Greenham Common and when to view the International Space Station as it passes over the UK

-Comet Neowise over Greenham Common Picture: Harold Siddons
+Harold Siddons from Thatcham captures Comet Neowise on camera over Greenham Common

 COMET Neowise has been providing fantastic photo opportunities throughout July, but you may only have a few more days to see it with the naked eye - and if you miss it you will have to wait a few thousand years to see it again.

 The photo, above, was taken by Harold Siddons from Thatcham.
 Mr Siddons took the shot at Greenham Common early in the morning last week.
 The shot shows a hint of the second faint ion tail and is a stacked image of 20x 6s exposures, using a Canon 550D with 50mm lens.